-citycentreThe city centre
+Casnewydd city centre

-You can walk from one end of Newport’s compact city centre to the other in little more than 10 minutes - or a lot longer if you stop at the cathedralmuseum and art gallery, and traditional covered market.
+citycentreYou can walk from one end of Casnewydd’s compact city centre to the other in little more than 10 minutes - or a lot longer if you stop at the cathedralmuseum and art gallery, and traditional covered market, which has been beautifully restored.
+The market is now home to independent traders, a bustling food court, creative workspaces and regular live events.

-There’s also lots of interesting public art, including a statue that commemorates Newport’s ‘Supertramp’ poet, WH Davies, the man who wrote the immortal lines, ‘What is this life if, full of care, we have no time to stand and stare.’
+There’s also lots of interesting public art, including a statue that commemorates Casnewydd’s ‘Supertramp’ poet, WH Davies, the man who wrote the immortal lines, ‘What is this life if, full of care, we have no time to stand and stare.’

 night photo across river to Riverfront Theatre and Arts Centre, Newport.